tomopfuku/tomopfuku.github.io/projects.md

 ## Direct ancestry and anagenesis in vertebrates

-I am interested in evaluating evidence for directly ancestral relationships by combining continuous and discrete morphological data with stratigraphic data and parametric approaches to phylogenetic inference that I have developed.
-Rather than relying up on emerging Bayesian approaches that account for stratigraphic information, my approach to evaluating direct ancestry involves an information-theoretic reinterpretation of stratocladistics.
+I am interested in evaluating evidence for directly ancestral relationships by combining continuous and discrete morphological data with stratigraphic data and parametric approaches to phylogenetic inference.
+My approach to evaluating direct ancestry involves an information-theoretic reinterpretation of stratocladistics.
 I have applied this approach in hominins to reveal strong statistical support for direct ancestry between several key taxa that results in a phylogenetic tree that better reflects previous paleoanthropological interpretations of hominin evolutonary relationships.
 I am generally interested in further refining these approaches to reconstruct evolutionary relationships across vertebrates.

 ![hominins](/assets/img/whole_tree.svg){:style="float: right;margin-left: 7px;margin-bottom: 20px; width: 700px;"}